SSoelvsten/adiar/FUTURE_WORK.md

 possible to exploit this with a radix sort for an _O(N)_ time complexity, though maybe one will not gain too much due to the _O(sort(N))_ I/O lower bound.

+### Layer-aware priority queue

+The primary bottleneck of the algorithms are the priority queues.
+All algorithms (except for _Reduce_) both _push_ and _pop_ from their priority queue in a mixed order.
+Yet, all algorithms are layer-by-layer and most elements that are pushed are not to be used until after the whole layer has been dealt with.
+We may postpone dealing with the pushed elements until after all computations are done within the same layer.

+The priority queue may either know the current layer being processed by being told so by the main algorithm or just look into its internal data structures to derive it.
+Knowing we are at layer _i_ we may then split the priority queue into three different sub-structures.

+1. **Layer i → Layer j > i+1**

+    This is information we need in an arbitrary long time into the future, so we have to deal with these by an internal priority queue as before.
+We may choose to postpone pushing elements into it until all the next layer is reached by means of an intermediate FIFO queue.

+2. **Layer i → Layer i+1**

+    When information is pushed from layer _i_ to _i+1_ one may then just sort those nodes separately after all layer computations are done and then merge the two sorted lists implicitly when popping elements later.

+    Assuming most requests are from layer _i_ to _i+1_, then based on [[Mølhave12](/README.md#references)] this will hopefully constitute a major improvement in the running time, since a priority queue is much slower at sorting elements than the `merge_sorter`.

+3. **Layer i → Layer i**

+    Since the priority queue is keeping track of which layer one is at, then when information is sent across to a later node on the same layer, then this can be dealt with by a second priority queue.

+We may then _pop_ from our layer-aware priority queue by an implicit merge of these three data structures above.

+The third data structure only is needed for algorithms such as _Apply_, where nodes are sent as _data_ across the layer.
+In the first two cases this field is occupied merely by a dummy _NIL_ variable.
+That is, the first two data structures do not need this field that takes up _3·64_ bits of data, and we can make the total memory footprint much smaller and with it allow many more elements to be closer to the processor.

 ### Parallelisation
 The idea of Time-Forward-Processing is inherently sequential, but can we parallelise parts of the algorithm?
 One may want to look into what possibilities